doctrine/phpcr-odm/README.markdown

 * complete mapping for relations (parent, references), then remove the node mapping
 * ensure that no Jackalope specific classes are used (especially relevant for the tests)
+* have the register-system-node-types command provide api conform node type definition as well to support other implementations
 * add support for SQL/QOM
 * write documentation
 * expand test suite